Anton Korinek

 Apr 2023 Presentation at the IMF/WB Spring Meetings on Generative AI: Four Messages to Economic Policymakers

-Dec 2021 Launched Coursera Online Course on the Economics of AI
+Dec 2021 Launched Coursera graduate course on the Economics of AI

 Latest Research